ellcreative/patterson-subsidiaries-styling-tools/docs/wordpress-configuration.md

 - **Consistent branding**: Presets ensure consistent colors, fonts, and logos across Patterson subsidiaries
 - **Custom only when needed**: Use Custom mode only for new subsidiaries or special cases
 - **Test fonts**: After selecting a subsidiary, verify that the Adobe Typekit fonts load correctly
+- **Dark mode ready**: All preset subsidiary logos are pre-configured with `currentColor` for automatic dark mode support

+### Navigation Mode & Dark Mode
+- **Test both modes**: Always test your navigation in both Light and Dark modes
+- **Check logo visibility**: Ensure your logo is visible in both modes (use `currentColor` for main color)
+- **Verify contrast**: Ensure text remains readable (minimum 4.5:1 contrast ratio for WCAG AA)
+- **Hero backgrounds matter**: Choose Light mode for dark heroes, Dark mode for light heroes
+- **Consider brand guidelines**: Some brands may have specific requirements for light vs. dark treatments
+- **CTA button**: Ensure CTA button has sufficient contrast in both modes
+- **Test scrolled state**: The overlay background changes when scrolled - test readability in both states

 ### Menu Structure
 - **Universal Nav**: 4-6 items (About, Brands, Investors, Careers, etc.)